 Make your virtual events worth people’s time by learning the eight tips to successfully moderate a virtual roundtable and how you can leverage them with the blog below!

 What is the role of a moderator?

-We share our events’ success with moderators that skillfully guide the flow of our roundtable discussions in the best interest of our guests.
-As moderators, they help us orchestrate each discussion, set the tone of the conversation, and encourage guests to participate by making the circle an open and intimate space.
+We share our events’ success with mediators who skillfully guide the flow of our roundtable discussions in the best interest of our guests.
+They help us orchestrate each discussion, set the tone of the conversation, and encourage guests to participate by making the circle an open and intimate space.

 Best tips to moderate a successful virtual roundtable

-Although each moderator has a different style and approach, one thing is certain: the most discerning qualities of our moderators bring out the best in our guests and make the virtual event constructive and valuable.
+Although each moderator has a different style and approach, one thing is certain: the most discerning qualities bring out the most valuable conversations in our guests and make the virtual event constructive and valuable.

 While moderating may take a lot of skill and practice, it is not rocket science.
-Having learned only from the best moderators at The Ortus Club, we have gathered a few of the best tips to host a successful virtual roundtable session.
+Having learned only from professional and reliable hosts at The Ortus Club, we have gathered a few of the most practical tips to host a successful virtual roundtable session.
 You can learn to do it in time for your next virtual event by observing the following tips:

 1. Get to know the participants

 It is difficult to read the room when you have no idea who your guests are.
 Remember that making the virtual event more about them than about you would make it more worthwhile.
 Going through the list of attendees and doing a quick background search before a knowledge-sharing virtual event can go a long way.

 Knowing the participants’ roles and responsibilities and the companies they joined throughout their careers can help you instigate a good conversation and ask more relevant questions.
 Guests often come from a diverse range of sectors and backgrounds, and it will be easier to find common themes for them to discuss if you are more familiar with their profiles.